xmas-ar/xNMS/docs/source/base/features.md

 ## Device and Link Management

-Devices provide one or more interfaces to allow remote management from eNMS.
+Devices provide one or more interfaces to allow remote management from xNMS.
 Services and workflows orchestrate the device interactions, and links control the traversal of interactions through the automation.

-Additionally, eNMS provides a Web-based SSH session feature to facilitate manual device interactions and includes security and logging features.
+Additionally, xNMS provides a Web-based SSH session feature to facilitate manual device interactions and includes security and logging features.

 ## Configuration Management

-eNMS can be used as a network device configuration backup tool and replace platforms such as Oxidized/Rancid.
+xNMS can be used as a network device configuration backup tool and replace platforms such as Oxidized/Rancid.
 It supports the following features:

 -   Communication over standard protocols like SSH, REST, or NETCONF.